-BLOWER - The Blower should be replaced every 25,000 hours of operation or 5 years, whichever comes first, an alarm will go on when replace due time ""pump service due"
+MANIFOLD - The manifold should be replaced every 15,000 hours of operation or every 3 years, whichever comes first.

-For instructions on replacing the Blower, see section 4.12
+For instructions on replacing the manifold, see section 4.12

-After replacing the Blower, update the Blower serial number and zero the working hours:
+After replacing the manifold, update the manifold serial number and zero the working hours:

-- 1. Press Technical / 🔧 and then press ADVANCED Screen. - 2.
+- 1. Press Technical / A and then press ADVANCED Screen. - 2.
 Enter the code 5844, and confirm by pressing \checkmark - 3.
 Press SERVICE SCREEN - 4.
 Press SERVICE - 5.
 Enter the code 2009, and confirm by pressing \checkmark - 6.
-Press the displayed Compressor Serial Number, use the numerical keyboard to type in the new number. - Press the displayed Motor Hour Meter, use the numerical keyboard to change it to "0"
+Press the displayed Compressor Serial Number, use the numerical keyboard to type in the new number. - 7.
+Press the displayed Hour Meter, use the numerical keyboard to change it to "0"